Antimicrobial activity of oregan and clove essential oils against some foodborne pathogens

 DOI:

-Disk-diffusion method, Minimal inhibitory concentrations, Natural antimicrobials.Abstract
+Disk-diffusion method, Minimal inhibitory concentrations, Natural antimicrobials.Resumen

 The tendency to replace synthetic antimicrobials for natural ones in food industry and an increase in bacterial resistance to antibiotics resulted in a necessity to find new alternatives, and essential oils are emerging as promising substitutes for synthetic chemicals in food preservation.
 The objective of this work was to test the antimicrobial activity of oregano (OEO) and clove (CEO) essential oils over a range of bacteria, molds and yeast of importance as pathogens or food spoilage.
 The antimicrobial activity of oregano and clove essential oils were analyzed by disk diffusion method and broth microdilution test (MIC) of OEO and CEO were determined for each tested microorganism.
 OEO and CEO were evaluated in natura (IN) and after thermal processing (TP) at 120 o C for 5 min.
 Both OEO and CEO presented the same inhibition zones for IN and TP samples, for all tested microorganisms, indicating that these oils can be thermally processed maintaining their antimicrobial activity.
 For OEO and CEO, the more sensitive microorganisms were the fungi (Aspergillus niger, Penicillium citrinum and Candida albicans), followed by Staphylococcus aureus, Bacillus cereus and Methicillin - resistant Staphylococcus aureus (MRSA); the lowest antimicrobial activities were observed against Streptococcus mutans and Enterococcus faecalis.
-In general, OEO resulted in higher inhibition zones and lower MIC values for all tested microorganisms, suggesting that it was more effective as an antimicrobial agent than CEODownloads
+In general, OEO resulted in higher inhibition zones and lower MIC values for all tested microorganisms, suggesting that it was more effective as an antimicrobial agent than CEODescargas

 2 Health Surveillance Secretariat.
 Outbreaks of transmitted diseases by food in Brazil [Internet]. .
 Available at: http://portal.saude.gov.br/.
 Accessed November 2018.
 Http://portalarquivos2.saude.gov.br/images/pdf/2018/julho/02/Apresentacao-Surtos-DTA-Junho-2018.pdf